Phoenix STS Logo

 Fire Extinguisher Types Covered

-During the practical component, participants gain hands-on experience with the main types of fire extinguishers used in Irish workplaces:
+In the practical session, participants get hands-on practice with the main extinguisher types used in Irish workplaces:

 Water Extinguisher (Red Label)

-Suitable for Class A fires (wood, paper, textiles, solid combustibles).
-Works by cooling the burning material below its ignition temperature.
+For Class A fires (wood, paper, textiles, and other solids).
+It cools the burning material until it stops burning.
 Never use on electrical fires or flammable liquids.

 Foam Extinguisher (Cream Label)

-Effective on Class A and Class B fires (flammable liquids such as petrol, oil, and solvents).
-Creates a blanket effect that smothers the fire and prevents re-ignition.
+Works on Class A and Class B fires (flammable liquids such as petrol, oil, and solvents).
+It forms a blanket that smothers the fire and stops it relighting.

 CO₂ Extinguisher (Black Label)

-Suitable for electrical fires and Class B fires.
-Displaces oxygen to extinguish the fire.
-Leaves no residue, making it ideal for server rooms, laboratories, and offices with sensitive equipment.
+For electrical fires and Class B fires.
+It starves the fire of oxygen.
+It leaves no residue, so it suits server rooms, laboratories, and offices with sensitive equipment.

 Dry Powder Extinguisher (Blue Label)

-Multi-purpose extinguisher effective on Class A, B, and C (flammable gases) fires, as well as electrical fires.
+A multi-purpose extinguisher for Class A, B, and C fires (flammable gases), and for electrical fires.
 Widely used in industrial and commercial settings.

 Wet Chemical Extinguisher (Yellow Label)

-Specifically designed for Class F fires (cooking oils and fats).
+Designed for Class F fires (cooking oils and fats).
 Essential in commercial kitchens.
-Creates a cooling layer that prevents re-ignition.
+It forms a cooling layer that stops the fire relighting.

 Certification & Assessment